kodi-game/game.libretro.beetle-pce/README.md

 ### Description

-Beetle PC Engine is a fork of Mednafen's PC Engine driver.
+Beetle PC Engine is a fork of Mednafen&apos;s PC Engine driver.

 This PC Engine module is more accurate than the Beetle PC Engine Fast module, at the expense of speed.